adamgoossens/dontpanic/openshift/kubevirt-dedicated-resources.md

 For a standard VM that doesn't require a custom CPU topology, I would leave this alone.

+The default is a topology of 1 core per socket, 1 thread per core, and the number of sockets equal to the desired number of vCPUS.

 ## Pod Requests

 The `virt-launcher` pod only asks for a default of 100 millicores as a request, and has no limit specified.
 The `qemu-kvm` process that is your VM will run within the requests/limits constraints of the `virt-launcher` pod.